dlang/DIPs/DIPs/DIP1NNN-DK.md

 int y1; // @system
 ```

-N.B. functions are currently `@system` by default, but that is planned to be changed: [Make @safe the default](https://github.com/dlang/DIPs/pull/166)

 **(4) `__traits(getFunctionAttributes)` may be called on variables and fields**

 Currently it is possible to give function attributes to declarations that aren't functions.